samharrison7/samharrison-hugo/content/posts/ev-holidaying/index.md

 So - perfectly normal, and far from the horror stories that you might have read.
 Were there any disadvantages?
 Maybe, or at least “nuances” that are worth considering, so here is an honest run through of them:

-{{< figure src="craster.jpeg" caption="One of the Type 2 chargers along the Northumberland coast, this one in Craster delivering us 7 kW whilst we went for a walk to Dunstanburgh Castle" alt="Photo of the author in front of a car plugged into an electric vehicle charger" >}}
+{{< figure src="craster.jpg" caption="One of the Type 2 chargers along the Northumberland coast, this one in Craster delivering us 7 kW whilst we went for a walk to Dunstanburgh Castle" alt="Photo of the author in front of a car plugged into an electric vehicle charger" >}}

 ### The nuances